lokers778/Duckfolio/README.md

 # Duckfolio

 Duckfolio is my simple React portfolio project, helping me understand basic of React like state or props.
-This will contain 5 app (currently only 3 working) to show my understanding.
-In one section i will link my another projects and in another i will give little description about me my knowledge state ot future plans.
+This will contain 4 app  to show my understanding of React.
+In one section i will link my another projects and in another i will give little description about me my knowledge state and future plans.

   ## Project Section
   1.Header and footer - they are static elements, header contains navlink with React Router that will generate main section